No admission for 2024/2025

 The Circumpolar World - How can people in the northern part of the world make the most out of this century?
-Will their lives be affected by environment changes?
-How can intelligent governance give way to new ideas and innovation?
-If you see yourself as one who could make a difference for this region, we welcome you to this amazing three-year multidisciplinary degree.
+How will their lives be affected by environment changes?
+How can intelligent governance give way to new ideas, cooperation and innovation?
+If you see yourself as one who could make a difference for this region, we welcome you to this amazing three-year interdisciplinary degree.
 It will make you a better world-citizen.
 And that's a promise.

-The Bachelor of Northern studies degree program is an international study program designed for students who want to develop a multi-disciplinary competence on the circumpolar north.
+The Bachelor of Northern studies degree program is an international study program designed for students who want to develop a interdisciplinary competence on the circumpolar north.
 All courses are given on-site.

 The BNS degree programme is designed to provide students with interdisciplinary insights and a wide, but profound, knowledge on the Subarctic and Arctic Regions.